return to main page

 Click to Win, by Karen Pryor

-How to begin preparing your puppy for the show ring using clicker techniques.
+Prepare your puppy for the show ring using clicker techniques.

-WHERE TO FIND DOG BOOKS:
+WHERE TO FIND DOG BOOKS & DVDs:

 Dogwise has a large selection of dog books